Got a cough you just can’t kick? Or a nagging ache in your knee? What’s your first move?

 The trend toward search engine reliance has drastically changed the healthcare experience for both patients and providers alike.
 In the past, a patient would go to a doctor complaining of this or that, while forgetting to mention certain more chronic symptoms that seemed unrelated to their most pressing malady.
 Similarly, doctors would have likely needed to make inferences and ask questions to elicit more information from their patients.
 Today, however, patients enter the doctor’s office armed with vast amounts of information that they’ve pulled from various internet sources.
 This has allowed them to become more vigilant in their own health care, if not borderline Hypochondriacal.

 The challenge here is that many hospitals and health systems try to operate search engine optimization (SEO) and social media in-house or through an agency with little to no SEO credentials.

 In fact, most companies that attempt to conduct an internal SEO campaign miss an average of 27 components that could have increased their search rankings.

-Healthcare marketers today are dually tasked with increasing search engine optimization while simultaneously developing or enhancing their advertising and marketing presence via high-traffic websites and social media.
+Healthcare marketers today are tasked with increasing search engine optimization while simultaneously developing or enhancing their advertising and marketing presence via high-traffic websites and social media.

 That’s right, roughly 60% of Americans surveyed indicate that they’d like to receive news and information on medical conditions and treatments though social media outlets.